Updated for 2023!

 Typical business networks run on TCP/IP.
 An incorrect TCP/IP setting results in address and routing problems.
 Always ensure that your server’s TCP/IP settings are correct.

-Remember that we have a lot of features in place to help you when creating a checklist:
+Remember that we have a lot of features in place to help you when creating a run:

-- With our Role Based Assignments, you can have the checklist made for server maintenance be automatically assigned to you and anybody else working in maintenance.
+- With our Role Based Assignments, you can have the workflow made for server maintenance be automatically assigned to you and anybody else working in maintenance.

 - With our platform, you can improve and update your workflows easily.
 But don’t do it alone.
 With the help of the Process Improvement through Feedback feature, your team can give you feedback after completing a run.